Introduction

 • Ethical Considerations – Reduced need for intensive farming, improving animal welfare [EIT]

-• Health Aspects – Nutritional benefits and availability can reduce the of [EIT]
+• Health Aspects – Nutritional benefits and availability can reduce the risk of [EIT]

 Alternative Proteins – Cons